Project-Vyre/Finality-Genesis/kubejs/README.md

 # Copyright Info
-Current keyholders are CelestialAbyss, squoshi and
+Current keyholders are CelestialAbyss, squoshi and Skensian.

 ## Modpack Assets
 This includes scripts, models, pixel art and textures.